SlateTeam/SlatechainCore/doc/README.md

-PBS Core
+SLTC Core
 =====================

 Setup
 ---------------------
-[PBS Core](http://pbs.org/wallet) is the original PBS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PBS transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[SLTC Core](http://slatechain.org/wallet) is the original SLTC client and it builds the backbone of the network.
+However, it downloads and stores the entire history of SLTC transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PBS on your native platform.
+The following are some helpful notes on how to run SLTC on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/pbs-qt (GUI, 32-bit) or bin/32/pbsd (headless, 32-bit)
+- bin/32/slatechain-qt (GUI, 32-bit) or bin/32/slatechaind (headless, 32-bit)
-- bin/64/pbs-qt (GUI, 64-bit) or bin/64/pbsd (headless, 64-bit)
+- bin/64/slatechain-qt (GUI, 64-bit) or bin/64/slatechaind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run pbs-qt.exe.
+Unpack the files into a directory, and then run slatechain-qt.exe.

 ### Need Help?

-* See the documentation at the [PBS Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [SLTC Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PBS Forum](http://forum.pbs.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [SLTC Forum](http://forum.slatechain.org/).
-* Join one of our Slack groups [PBS Slack Groups](https://pbs.org/slack-logins/).
+* Join one of our Slack groups [SLTC Slack Groups](https://slatechain.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build PBS on your native platform.
+The following are developer notes on how to build SLTC on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)